Stuart Forster describes gorilla trekking in Rwanda, at Volcanoes National Park, rating it among the world’s top wildlife experiences.

 Photos illustrating this post are by Why Eye Photography.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 You can view other stories about African wildlife on this website, including a look at a game drive Zimbabwe’s Hwange National Park.
 Check out this post for local tips on things to do and see in and around Volcanoes National Park.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.

-This post was originally published on 3 May 2013.
+A version of this post was first published on Go Eat Do on 3 May 2013.